Invitation to honor a woman in your life

-The bishop’s workgroup on Racial Reconciliation and Justice is issuing an invitation to men in the conference (clergy and lay) to honor a woman in their life who has “made a difference.”
+The bishop’s workgroup on Racial Reconciliation and Justice is issuing an invitation to the conference (clergy and lay) to honor a woman in their life who has “made a difference.”
 The responses will be shared on the conference website in March in honor of Women’s History Month.

 Interested persons are invited to send write-ups, with or without pictures, to Brenda Capen at [email protected] throughout the month of March.

 Dedication to Darlene Amon

 Submitted by Shirley Cauffman